Point in Time

 9C.

-Issue of practising license
+Issue of practising licence

 (1)